josephhughes/viral-bioinformatics-training/Phylogenetics/tree_building.md

 You'll notice a lot of new files appear in your directory.
 The ones we're most interested in are the `.contree` file, which we'll use to visualise our tree, and the `.log` file which contains all the information that appeared on the terminal window.

+## Tree visualisation

+Now you've built a tree, it's time to visualise it.
+We'll be using FigTree.
+FigTree is designed as a graphical viewer of phylogenetic trees and as a program for producing publication-ready figures.
+It can be downloaded from: http://tree.bio.ed.ac.uk/software/figtree/

+Type `figtree` in the terminal to open the program.

+Click  File → Open → select the file `omicron_subset_countries_aligned.contree`

+When prompted, enter `bootstrap` as the label name.

+Your tree will appear on the screen!
+However, it needs a bit of manipulation to be in its most useful form.

+Along the side tabs, go to Trees.
+Root the tree at the midpoint and order the nodes by increasing order.

+**What initial observations can you make from the tree topology?**

+Now go to Node labels, and display the bootstrap values.

+**What is the purpose of bootstrap values?**

+It often isn't useful to see ALL the bootstrap values - we just want to know which branches have strong support and which don't.
+Therefore, we can hide the lower values and only show values of interest.

+To do this, click `ctrl+f`.
+A search bar will open at the top of the figure.
+Search for bootstrap values of at least 90.
+Click `Node` in selection mode, then click the `annotate` paperclip.
+This will bring up a box.
+Select `bootstrap` from the drop down list, leave the second box blank, and apply.

+This will remove any bootstrap values less than 90.

+**Look at the bootstrap values on the tree now.
+What do they tell us?**

+Spend some time now playing about with the settings in FigTree to make an aesthetically pleasing tree!
+Make sure to keep it open when you're done, as we'll be going back to this.

+## Extracting metadata

+We can add additional information to our tree.
+Sometimes the sequence IDs contain useful information that we want to extract.

+Take a look at the format of the sequence IDs in your fasta file.

+**What information might we want to extract from the sequence IDs?**

+To extract this information manually would take ages!
+Instead, we can write a pipeline in R to process this for us.

+Open RStudio.
+The next steps will all be done in there.

+If it isn't already, you'll need to install the library `seqinr`.
+You can do this by going to Tools-> Install Packages and entering `seqinr`.

+You'll need to import your fasta file.
+This first involves knowing where it is.
+You can find this out using the command `file.choose()`.
+This will open a window where you can select your alignment file.
+The full path to this will appear in the console in R studio.

+To import and store your alignment in R, run:
+`alignment<-seqinr::read.alignment("PATH_TO_FILE", format = "fasta")` replacing the PATH_TO_FILE with the path you generated in the last step.

+Running this command should result in an element called `alignment` appearing in the environment tab in Rstudio.

+We're now going to create a table listing the country for each sequence.
+First, we'll create a table with all the sequence IDs and an empty country column ready to fill with data:

+`m<-data.frame(ID = alignment$nam, country = NA)`

+This table should now have appeared under the alignment in your environment tab!

+You should have seen from looking at the sequence IDs that the information in the ID is separated by `/`s, with the country being the first element.
+We can therefore write some code to split the ID by the `/` and extraxt the first element:

+`m$country<-sapply(strsplit(m$ID, "/"), "[", 1)`

+If you click on table `m` in your environment tab, you should now see that the country column has been filled in!

+We now want to save this table in a form that can be used by FigTree to annotate our tree.
+This is tab delimited text.
+To save this:

+`write.table(m, file = "PATH_TO_DIRECTORY/omicron_subset_countries.txt", sep = "\t", row.names = FALSE)`

+Replacing the PATH_TO_DIRECTORY with the full file path to your analysis directory (one step up from the file path we generated last time!).

+If we check in our directory, we should now see the `.txt` file!

+## Annotating the tree

+If we go back to our FigTree tree, we can now annotate it with the metadata file we just created!
+We do this by going to File->Import annotations and selecting the txt file we just made.

+We can now colour our tips by country!
+In the side tab, go to Tip labels and colour by country.

+Again, play around until you have a tree you're happy with.

+When you've finalised your tree, you can export it by File->Export X where X is the file type.

+Alternatively, you can try to annotate by different metadata!

+## Additional activity: Extracting alternate metadata

+Go back to RStudio and try to extract some other useful metadata!

+First, try extracting the year for each sequence.

+Most of the code will be the same as you ran before, but think about the element of the ID you want to extract!
+Hint: The working code will be at the end of this document if you need assistance!

+**Annotate your tree in FigTree with tips coloured by year**

+It might also be useful to colour tips by country of interest - e.g. colour sequences from the Philippines one colour, and other countries another colour.

+You could do this by editing the country `.txt` file you made manually in excel.
+Or we can practice some R skills!

+There are a few ways of doing this, but to save writing additional code, we can start with the same code we ran before to extract the countries.

+Before we save the table, we want to convert any country that doesn't say `Philippines` to `Other`.

+To do this, we need to find which entries do not say `Philippines`.
+For this we use the `!=` operator, meaning 'not equal to'.
+We then need to tell R which positions these entries are in the table (their row numbers), and tell it to change these row entries to 'Other':

+`m$country[which(m$country != "Philippines")]<-"Other"`

+Check table `m` to make sure this has changed, then save the file!

+**Annotate your tree in FigTree with tips colourd by PHL/Other**

+Code for year colouring:

+`m<-data.frame(ID = alignment$nam, year = NA)`
+`m$year<-sapply(strsplit(m$ID, "/"), "[", 3)`